yass-arafat/ExpressJSIO/README.md

 - Mongoose is an ORM of MongoDB.
 It has brought to write code comfortably.
 It's just a model.
 Models are only useful when you are scaling into a big application with a large API that needs to be broken up into a MVC system(mongoose being your models).
 You can work without it also.
 - Mongoose  has some built in validation methods and neat features in order to make sure your schema is consistent when inserting/updating/finding documents from collections.

+**PUG*

+- PUG is a template engine like EJS which allows us to inject data and produces HTML
+- Benifits over EJS is it uses less lines and it looks more readable and you don't feel like you are writing html but javascript.
+- Disadvantage is here's white space matters.
+A simple mistake in formatting can cause a big trouble